A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-4984: Yoast SEO WordPress Plugin XSS Vulnerability

-CVE-2024-4984 is a stored XSS vulnerability in Yoast SEO plugin for WordPress affecting versions up to 22.6.
-Attackers with contributor access can inject malicious scripts.
-This article covers technical details, impact, and mitigation.
+CVE-2024-4984 is a stored XSS vulnerability in Yoast SEO plugin for WordPress that allows attackers with contributor access to inject malicious scripts.
+This article covers technical details, affected versions, and mitigation.

 CVE-2024-4984 Overview